4414 Surf Rd., Hollywood, FL 33019

 About Carpenter House

-The Hollywood property known as Carpenter House comprises three buildings totaling 4,400 square feet: the two-floor main house, which includes quarters for an on-site student program administrator on the first floor; the garage, which includes an artist’s studio upstairs; and the beachfront cottage or cabana house, which is tentatively slated to become a gift shop.
-This compound of approximately 0.54 acres also included a large swimming pool and a shuffleboard court that were added to the back yard at a later date.
-The complex has been restored and rehabilitated by Broward County Parks and Recreation, working with the Florida Department of State’s Division of Historical Resources.
+The Hollywood property known as Carpenter House comprises three buildings totaling 4,400 square feet: the two-floor main house, which includes quarters for an on-site student program administrator on the first floor; the garage, which includes an artist’s studio upstairs; and the beachfront cottage or cabana house, which is now a gift shop.
+This compound of approximately 0.54 acres also included a large pool that was added to the back yard at a later date.
+The complex has been restored and rehabilitated by Broward County Parks and Recreation, working with the Florida Department of State’s Division of Historical Resources and Nova Southeastern University.

 Access to the house is available by rental only for private functions; night-time rentals are limited to November through February only.
-The maximum capacity of the entire Carpenter House estate must not total more than 50 people.
+The maximum capacity of the entire Carpenter House estate is 50 people.

 A kitchen adjacent to the main room and the reading room has been fully restored, although no cooking is allowed in the house (food may be served inside the house, however).
-Functions requiring food service can arrange for a caterer to set up on the grounds in the common area between the site’s three buildings, where outdoor cooking is permitted.
-Those grounds are available for small outdoor weddings (up to 50 people), receptions, or other functions.
-Metered public parking is available nearby, as there is no parking at the house aside from a handicapped parking space.
+Functions requiring food service can arrange for a caterer to set up on the grounds in the common area behind the house between the site’s three buildings, where outdoor cooking is permitted.
+Those grounds are available for small outdoor weddings, receptions, or other functions (up to 50 people maximum).

 $400 cleanup/security deposit also required for all rentals